kristoff-it/superhtml/editors/vscode/README.md

 # SuperHTML LSP VSCode Extension

-This extension gives you reasonable diagnostics and autoformatting on HTML files.
+This extension gives you diagnostics and autoformatting for HTML files.

 ![](../../.github/vscode-autoformat.gif)

-**NOTE: you will need to get the `super` CLI tool and have it available in your PATH (or set the path manually in your VSCode settings)!**
+**NOTE: you will need to get the `superhtml` CLI tool and have it available in your PATH (or set the path manually in your VSCode settings)!**

-For prebuilt binaries and more info: https://github.com/kristoff-it/super-html
+For prebuilt binaries and more info: https://github.com/kristoff-it/superhtml

 ## Diagnostics